Dundalk Bay to Carlingford Greenway

 The study area for the proposed greenway project encompasses the Regional Centre of Dundalk and the coastal town of Carlingford, along with the interconnecting road network.
 The R173 Regional Road is the main route connecting Dundalk with Carlingford.
 The R173, along with other regional and local roads in the study area have limited provision for pedestrians and cyclists.
 High vehicle speeds, narrow road widths and lack of segregated facilities make the road network unattractive for pedestrians and cyclists.

-Public Consultation No. 2 Feedback Report
+Public Consultation No. 3 Envisaged Time-line

 -